 Method of assessment

-Acquire a broad outline knowledge of the comparative human ecology of different kinds of subsistence system.
+8.1 Demonstrate broad outline knowledge of the comparative human ecology of different kinds of subsistence systems

-Competently assess evidence and articulate theories concerning the relationship between culture, social organization and ecology.
+8.2 Assess evidence and articulate theories concerning the relationship between culture, social organisation and ecology

-Evaluate critically arguments and data in the field of environmental anthropology.
+8.3 Evaluate critically arguments and data in the field of environmental anthropology

 8.4 Compare and contrast natural and social science approaches to the understanding of human environment relations